juandiegomarquez/hate-speech-and-offensive-language/README.md

 ***WARNING: The data, lexicons, and notebooks all contain content that is racist, sexist, homophobic, and offensive in many other ways.***

-Unchanged repositories:
+Unchanged directories:
 * The `src` directory contains Python 2.7 and Python 3.6 code to replicate the authors' analyses in the paper.
-It has not been edited in any way in this repository
+It has not been edited in any way in this fork
 * The `lexicons` directory contains the lexicon they generated to try to more accurately classify hate speech

-Changed/New Repositories:
+Changed/New directories:
 * The `data` directory contains the labeled data as a csv.
 The pickle file containing the same data has been removed since it cannot be unpickled by Python 3.
 * The new `pickled_models` directory contains the models necessary for classification.
 These are not the same pkl files from the original repository, as those were pickled with Python 2 and therefore cannot be unpickled with Python 3.
-The pkl files in this repository have all been pickled with Python 3.
+The pkl files in this directory have all been pickled with Python 3.
 * The `classifier` directory contains a script, instructions, and the necessary files to run the original authors' classifier on new data, and a test case is provided.
 To retrain the model and pickle it, simply re-run the train_models.py script.